makrai/notes/liu15-tensor-skipgram.md

 * distributed representations are widely used for NLP tasks, such as
   * syntax [Turian+ 2010; Collobert+ 2011; Mnih...]
-  * semantics [Socher+ 2012]
-    * Semantic compositionality through recursive matrix-vector spaces
+  * semantics [Socher+ 2012] Sem compos through recursive matrix-vector
   * morphology [Luong+ 2013]
     * Better ... with recurive neural networks for morphology
 * adress ambig